varunsridharan/woocommerce-role-based-price/readme.txt

 **Dose This Plugin Supports WP All Importer PRO ?**

-Yes This Plugin Support WP ALL Importer PRO. by activation of WP All Importer Intergation In Settings Menu
+Yes This Plugin Support WP ALL Importer PRO. by activation of WP All Importer Integration In Settings Menu

 **Dose This Plugin Supports Aelia Currency Switcher ?**